Kansas took over 22 struggling nursing homes in 2018

 Kansas lawmakers have tightened the financial requirements for a license to operate nursing homes.

-The move comes after state regulators were forced to take over 22 struggling nursing homes last year, the most anyone in the industry could remember.
+The move comes after state regulators were forced to take over 22 struggling nursing homes last year.

 Officials with the Kansas Department for Aging and Disability Services told The Kansas City Star they had no choice to step in because nursing home managers had fallen behind on bills for basics like food and utilities, putting the health and safety of residents at risk.